Hall of Famer, pioneering manager Frank Robinson dies at 83

 The Reds, Orioles and Indians have retired his No. 20 and honored him with statues at their stadiums.

 Robinson later managed San Francisco, Baltimore and Montreal.
-He became the first manager of the Washington Nationals after the franchise moved from Montreal for the 2005 season — the Nationals put him in their Ring of Honor, too.
+He became the first manager of the Washington Nationals after the franchise moved from Montreal for the 2005 season — the Nationals put him in their Ring of Honor.

 More than half the major league teams have had black managers since his debut with Cleveland.